What you need to discuss before you get married

 More: 8 Secrets to quit picking Mr. Wrong

-Lisa Helfend Meyer is a founding partner of Los Angeles-based Meyer, Olson, Lowy& Meyers, one of the nation's leading family law firms.
+Los Angeles divorce trial attorney Lisa Helfend Meyer is a founding partner of family law firm Meyer, Olson, Lowy & Meyers, one of the top Los Angeles family law firms.